DATES, FEES & AVAILABILITY 2025

 Program Highlights:

-• Enjoy the unique opportunity to learn in two of the UK's most renowned universities—London University UCL and Cambridge University—providing a comprehensive academic experience.
+- Enjoy the unique opportunity to learn in two of the UK's most renowned universities—University of London UOL and Cambridge University—providing a comprehensive academic experience.

 Join us for this transformative 2 week intensive journey, where academic excellence meets hands-on exploration in the dynamic fields of Aeronautical and Mechanical Engineering.
 Elevate your understanding, refine your skills, and prepare for the challenges of the aerospace and mechanical industries.